UW-Solar/Website-Reference/README.md

 # DOCUMENTATION

 Welcome to the Documentation for the UW Solar Website!
 If you're looking for information on how to make an edit on the website, this is the place to be.
 If you're brand new to the club and are looking to get set up to make changes to the website, you'll need to follow the following steps.

 **IF YOU HAVE NO EXPERIENCE WITH HTML, CSS, JAVASCRIPT OR GIT, DO NOT MAKE ANY CHANGES TO THIS WEBSITE!** This website is a fairly complex project that will be overwhelming to anyone with no experience in the aformentioned programming languages.
 Ideally, students who work on this website should have taken CSE 142, 143, 154 and 391 **AT MINIMUM**.

+#### Note

+Sometimes, during development, you may notice that you make a change to the website but that change does not appear when you reload the website.
+This is because your browser is most likely caching certain files (JavaScript files and Images are often cached).
+Your browser does this to improve performance.
+If you notice that you're making changes and they're not reflected, clearing the cache will most likely solve the problem.
+This article does a good job of explaining how to clear the cache on multiple browsers: https://www.pcmag.com/how-to/how-to-clear-your-cache-on-any-browser.

+# Contents

+0. Open your command line
+1. Download Node.js and Git
+2. Choosing the correct editor
+3. Create a GitHub Account
+4. Downloading the files for the Website
+5. Checking your changes
+6. Making Changes to the Official UW Solar Website Repository

 ## 0. Open your command line

 When working on this website, you'll want to get familiar with the command line.
 There's no way around it.
 On Windows, press the start button and type **cmd**.
 You'll see an app show up in the search results called **Command Prompt**.
 Click on it.
 This is the place where you will be typing the commands given in this documentation.
 On Mac, the command line is called the Terminal.
 To access it, press the Command button and the space bar at the same time, and then type **Terminal** in the search box.
 Click on the app to open it.
 You'll also want to pin the terminal app to your toolbar since you'll be using it a lot.
 From now on, whenever I mention **Command Line**, it'll be the same thing as **Terminal** if you're using a Mac.
+You'll only need the Command Line for step 1, however it's a good thing to have when working with programming.

 ## 1. Download Node.js and Git